 3. shall include the SDS SIGNALLING PAYLOAD and SDS DATA PAYLOAD in an MSRP SEND request as specified in subclause 6.1.1.2.4, with the following clarification;

 a. shall set To-Path header according to the MSRP URI in the received SDP; and

 4. shall send the MSRP SEND request on the established MSRP connection.

-NOTE: MSRP chunking, if needed, may affect the number of "Content Type" lines in each MSRP SEND message conveying a chunk, as also specified in subclause 6.1.1.2.4.